Juank0621/Juank0621/README.md

 ## Hi there 👋

-I am a Computer Engineer with 5 years of hands-on experience in Data Analysis, particularly within the Aviation Industry, and 10 years of service in the Colombian Aerospace Force.
-I am passionate about technology, business intelligence, and data-driven decision-making, with a solid foundation in data visualization, relational databases (MySQL, PostgreSQL, SQL Server), and Microsoft Excel.

-My technical skill set includes proficiency in Python and SQL, and I have also gained expertise in machine learning libraries like scikit-learn, as well as NoSQL databases.
-I am dedicated to continuous learning and have pursued courses in Big Data, Data Science, Microsoft Azure, and Machine Learning.
+As a dedicated Computer Engineer with over 5 years of hands-on experience in Data Analysis within the Aviation Industry and ten years working in the Colombian Aerospacial Force, I have developed a strong foundation in data-driven decision-making.
+Currently, I am expanding my expertise through studies in Artificial Intelligence and Machine Learning at LaSalle College, along with a Master's Degree in Big Data and Business Analytics at IMF Smart Education.
+My technical skill set includes proficiency in programming languages such as Python and SQL, along with knowledge of machine learning frameworks like TensorFlow and scikit-learn, as well as data visualization and relational databases.

-Currently, I am advancing my knowledge by studying Artificial Intelligence and Machine Learning at Lasalle College in Montreal, while simultaneously pursuing a Master's Degree in Big Data at IMF Smart Education.
-Additionally, I am developing my French language skills and expanding my business intelligence expertise, preparing myself for a career as a Data Scientist.
+Additionally, I possess solid skills in data preprocessing, feature engineering, model evaluation, and the implementation of machine learning solutions.
+I am committed to transforming complex data into actionable insights that drive strategic decision-making and create value.
+Moreover, I am enhancing my professional profile by learning French, which will enable me to engage with diverse teams and broaden my career opportunities.

 <p align="center">
   <a href="https://skillicons.dev">